Does My NH Homeowners Insurance Cover My Child While Away at College?

 How much does renters insurance cost for a college student in NH?

 The cost of NH renters insurance is primarily based on how much coverage is needed.
 You will want to have your son or daughter consider what they are bringing (including clothes, furniture, books, stereo, etc.) and then put a value on it.
-Insurance companies will not typically write the policy for less than $15,000 in coverage and will cost approximately $150 a year.
+Insurance companies will not typically write the policy for less than $15,000 in coverage and should cost between $150 and $200 a year.
 For more information on renters insurance in NH, please read a prior HPM Insurance blog titled "Why Every NH Tenant Needs Renters Insurance."

 If your son or daughter is going to college out of state, they would need to obtain a policy from an agency and/or carrier licensed to do business within that state.
 Many agents are licensed in multiple surrounding states, but not all states, so give your agent a call to see if they can help or direct you to a reputable agent elsewhere.